Nitin13070/FlightSuretyDapp/README.md

 # FlightSurety

-FlightSurety is a sample application project for Udacity's Blockchain course.
+FlightSurety is a application project for Udacity's Blockchain course.

 ## Install